jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 == Parsing Plain Text Queries

-To support the plain-text query language described in [Searching for Items], the application needs to implement a compiler that translates from the plain-text query language to SQL.
+To support the plain-text query language described in @sec-searching-for-items, the application needs to implement a compiler that translates from the plain-text query language to SQL.

 This is one of the major challenges when implementing the software.
 In order to support arbitrarily-complicated queries, the compiler must be able to handle any combination of search operators and many edge cases.